panliu0310/Sources/README.md

 5. the skill to write applications using elementary data structures such as 2-D array and strings, etc.

 # **CSCI2510**
+## Computer Organization
 2020-2021 Term 1

+This course is to understand how a computer works internally using assembly language.

+* Computer Organization
+    * Processor (CPU)
+    * Memory unit
+    * Input/Output units
+    * Interconnection buses

+* Assembly Language Programming
+    * Internal coding of information
+    * Number and character representation
+    * Arithmetic operations
+    * Flow of information within a microcomputer

 # **CSCI2520**
 ## Data Structures and Applications